therealmrwill/EulerProject/app/Problem5/ReadMe.md

 #### F: Sub-Methods
     1. IsDivisibleByRange(int num, int startOdRange, int endOfRange) -> returns bool
+        A. If number = 0 return false
+            I. This is because zero will always return a zero remainder, even though you cannot evenly divide zero by any number
-        A. Create a loop through all numbers between the start and end of the range
+        B. Create a loop through all numbers between the start and end of the range
             I. (We go backwards through to speed up our final result)
-        B. If our number is not evenly divisible by the testNum, return false
+        C. If our number is not evenly divisible by the testNum, return false
-        C. Otherwise, return true
+        D. Otherwise, return true

 #### G: Current Solution: Tested
     Current solution: Run program.cs line 31